atinux/nuxt-auth-utils/README.md

-CREATE TABLE IF NOT EXISTS credentials ( userId INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE ON UPDATE CASCADE, credentialID TEXT UNIQUE NOT NULL, credentialPublicKey TEXT NOT NULL, counter INTEGER NOT NULL, backedUp INTEGER NOT NULL, transports TEXT NOT NULL,
+CREATE TABLE IF NOT EXISTS credentials ( userId INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE ON UPDATE CASCADE, id TEXT UNIQUE NOT NULL, publicKey TEXT NOT NULL, counter INTEGER NOT NULL, backedUp INTEGER NOT NULL, transports TEXT NOT NULL,
-  PRIMARY KEY ("userId", "credentialID")
+  PRIMARY KEY ("userId", "id")
 );
 ```

 - For the `users` table it is important to have a unique identifier such as a username or email (here we use email).
 When creating a new credential, this identifier is required and stored with the passkey on the user's device, password manager, or authenticator.
 - The `credentials` table stores:
   - The `userId` from the `users` table.
-  - The credential `ID` (as unique index)
+  - The credential `id` (as unique index)
-  - The credential `public key`
+  - The credential `publicKey`
   - A `counter`.
 Each time a credential is used, the counter is incremented.
 We can use this value to perform extra security checks.
 More about `counter` can be read [here](https://simplewebauthn.dev/docs/packages/server#3-post-registration-responsibilities).
 For this example, we won't be using the counter.
 But you should update the counter in your database with the new value.
-  - A `backed up` flag.
+  - A `backedUp` flag.
 Normally, credentials are stored on the generating device.
 When you use a password manager or authenticator, the credential is "backed up" because it can be used on multiple devices.
 See [this section](https://arc.net/l/quote/ugaemxot) for more details.
   - The credential `transports`.
 It is an array of strings that indicate how the credential communicates with the client.
 It is used to show the correct UI for the user to utilize the credential.
 Again, see [this section](https://arc.net/l/quote/ycxtiorp) for more details.

 The following code does not include the actual database queries, but shows the general steps to follow.
 The full example can be found in the playground: [registration](https://github.com/atinux/nuxt-auth-utils/blob/main/playground/server/api/webauthn/register.post.ts), [authentication](https://github.com/atinux/nuxt-auth-utils/blob/main/playground/server/api/webauthn/authenticate.post.ts) and the [database setup](https://github.com/atinux/nuxt-auth-utils/blob/main/playground/server/plugins/database.ts).